We're offering 100 full scholarships for students from Turkey and Syria.

 What if I won’t be able to complete my degree within my chosen duration of studies?

-IU students can exceed the standard period of study for their chosen time model by 12 months.
+IU students can exceed the standard period of study for their chosen time model, according to the terms stipulated in their contract.

 Do I have the option of taking a break from my online study programme or taking a semester off?